-The Lightning lost to the Bruins 4-3 Sunday night in the harshest of ways, with Bill Guerin scoring on a breakaway with 24.5 seconds left in overtime, but Tampa Bay's coach was seeing only silver linings.
+The Lightning had lost to the Bruins 4-3 Sunday night in the harshest of ways _ Bill Guerin scored on a breakaway with 24.5 seconds left in overtime _ but the Lightning coach was seeing only silver linings.

 "This hockey team competed its (butt) off against what I think is the best team in the league," Tortorella said.
 "I am very happy with the way the Tampa Bay Lightning is competing right now."

-But somewhere in the back of Tortorella's mind, he must have been thinking about what might have been.
+But somewhere in the back of Tortorella's mind, he was thinking about what might have been.

 "It just stinks," he finally said, "to lose a game like that."

 The Lightning had every chance to beat the No. 1 team in the Eastern Conference.
-It outplayed Boston through the third period, forced the action through overtime and had the 18,009 at the Ice Palace on the edge of their seats.
+It outplayed Boston through the third period, forced the action through overtime and had the crowd of 18,009 at the Ice Palace on the edge of its seat.

-But Tampa Bay just could not finish it off, failing on all seven of its power plays, including five in the third period.
-One two-minute advantage, which began with 6:03 left, included a 44-second four-on-three and a 44-second five-on-three.
+But Tampa Bay just could not finish it off, failing on all seven of its power plays, including a two-minute advantage late in the third period that included 44 seconds of four-on-three and 44 seconds of five-on-three.

-The Lightning got a point for the regulation tie, giving it points in a team-record eight consecutive games (3-0-4-1).
-But it lost a chance to pick up more ground on idle Montreal, which is nine points ahead of Tampa Bay for the final playoff spot in the East.
+And though the Lightning got a point for the regulation tie, giving it points in a team-record eight straight games (3-0-4-1), it lost a chance to pick up more ground on idle Montreal, which is nine points ahead of Tampa Bay for the final playoff spot in the Eastern Conference.

-Guerin put the Lightning away by beating goaltender Nikolai Khabibulin for his 36th goal.
-But it was P.J.
-Axelsson who made the play, knocking down Boyle at Boston's blue line, stealing the puck and getting it to his teammate.
+Axelsson made the play, knocking down Boyle at the Bruins blue line, stealing the puck and getting it to his teammate.

-"He laid a perfect pass right on my stick," Guerin said.
+"He came over and hit the guy and was able to dig the puck out from underneath and just laid a perfect pass right on my stick," Guerin said.
 "I just went five hole."

 And just like that, it was over.
-Boston has won four straight and seven of its past eight.
+Boston won its fourth straight and seventh of its past eight.

 Tampa Bay outshot the Bruins 30-24 in the game and 14-5 from the beginning of the third period.
-But it was two third-period shots that did not go on net that were the most frustrating for the Lightning.
+But two third-period shots that did not go on net were the most frustrating for the Lightning.

-"I had the game right there," said Lecavalier, adding he probably should have settled the puck instead of trying the one-timer.
+"I had the game right there," he said.
 "The puck just bounced off my stick."

-Next was Sheldon Keefe's shot that clanked off the post to the right of goalie Byron Dafoe, who tied a career best with his 32nd victory.
-Keefe did well just to get a shot off with a defender on his back.
+Next was Sheldon Keefe's shot that beat goaltender Byron Dafoe (who tied a career best with his 32nd victory) but clanked off the post.
+Keefe did well just to get a shot off, doing so with a defender on his back.